samhithaharini/data-science-projects/README.md

 # Data Science & Machine Learning Portfolio

-This repository serves as a **central portfolio index** for all my **Data Science and Machine Learning projects**.
+This repository acts as a **single, curated index** of my Data Science and Machine Learning work.
-Each project is hosted in its **own dedicated GitHub repository**, and this repo provides a single, organized view of my complete work.
+Each project is implemented in a **separate GitHub repository**, while this repo provides a **structured overview of my technical depth, practical experience, and learning progression**.

-The portfolio covers **EDA, Supervised Learning, Unsupervised Learning, Model Evaluation, Optimization techniques, and an end-to-end Capstone Project**.
+The portfolio spans **data analysis, classical machine learning algorithms, unsupervised learning, model evaluation, optimization techniques, and an end-to-end capstone project**.

 ---